for new music

 The COVID-19 lockdown presents an unprecedented challenge for educators.
 To support teachers and homeschooling parents in this time, we’ve collated a selection of useful resources.

-We provide opportunities for young people of all ages to compose and create their own music, learn from industry professionals and discover new music.
+We create opportunities for children and young people aged 11 - 21 to compose and create their own music, learn from industry professionals and discover new music.
+We want to support young people with the most important thing: creating their own music!